 - Most pregnant women who are colonized by the bacteria have no symptoms.

 - The infection can be spread to infants before or during birth.

 - Signs and symptoms of GBS neonatal infection may include fever, breathing problems, seizures, lethargy, and poor feeding.

 - Medical professionals diagnose GBS infection by isolating the organism from body fluids.
 A positive result means that a person is GBS-positive.

 - The treatment for GBS infection is antibiotics.

 - Complications of GBS infection include sepsis, pneumonia, meningitis, or occasionally death.

-- In pregnant women, routine screening for colonization with GBS is recommended.
+- In pregnant women, prevention of transmitting GBS infection is best achieved by routine screening for colonization with GBS.